philrussel21/t3a1/README.md

 - As I mentioned before, mistakes happen.
 There have been plenty of situations during development where I find myself stuck and could not figure out the solution to a certain error.
 I manage to get over this hurdle by taking a step back, taking a breather to calm down and allow my mind to consider different approaches to solve a problem.

 ##### [Source](https://github.com/philrussel21/AirGear-Aerospace-marketplace)

+## Q6 With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature

 ## Q7 Explain control flow, using an example from the JavaScript programming language